NuNetwork/documentation/_kb/backups.md

 > Security is always excessive until it's not enough.
 >               — Robbie Sinclair, Head of Security, Country Energy, NSW Australia

-You should always reguarly backup your wallet files, and have multiple backups stored on various media and locations.
-It's also a good idea to backup your data directory prior to using newer wallet verions.
-Though many times you will be warned if this is a neccesary action.
+You should always regularly backup your wallet files, and have multiple backups stored on various media and locations.
+It's also a good idea to backup your data directory prior to using newer wallet versions.
+Though many times you will be warned if this is a necessary action.
 Here we'll go over the steps needed to perform different types of backups.

 ## Wallet Backups